-The top section of this dialog is used to enter text or numbers into the Metadata fields, the bottom section allows you to set up both the primary and the mirror record destinations.
+The top section of this side bar shows the recordings alreaved made.
+The 'Record Metadata' section is used to enter text or numbers into the Metadata fields, the bottom section allows you to set up both the primary and the mirror record destinations.